4insyde/spring-boot-starter-flink-statefun/README.md

 our function is a Spring bean and part of Spring's context, therefore we can use all Spring features for this bean.

 ### Alternative type declaration
-For some event it's impossible to declare field inside the event and annotate it.
+For some events it's impossible to declare a field inside the event and annotate it.
 To do type declaration in different approach you can use `SerDeType<T>`
 ## Example
 ```java